 - You cannot take a stage 5 assessment at a centre that you have regularly trained at in the last 6 months.

 *Within the 6 month period prior to any unit assessment candidates will be allowed to attend a maximum of six training sessions focused on Stage 5 riding and/or coaching at a centre where you are planning on taking your Stage 5 unit assessment.

 Dressage and Show Jumping Pathways

 We understand that not all coaches wish to pursue a professional career within all disciplines.
 Perhaps you would like to follow our show jumping or dressage specific routes?

 - BHS Coaching Pathway (Dressage) will develop your flatwork and support a career as a dressage rider

 - BHS Coaching Pathway (Show Jumping) will develop your jump work and support a career focussed on showjumping.

-A Performance Coach in Complete Horsemanship is welcome to join the Association of Fellows and Instructors of the BHS – an established peer group training and discussion body supporting your career and development.
+A Performance Coach in Complete Horsemanship (BHSI) is welcome to join the Association of Fellows and Instructors of the BHS – an established peer group training and discussion body supporting your career and development.